 Shaw TV and Postmedia have already reached into the memory vaults aiming to castigate Dix for an act of loyalty in 1998 to his boss.
 Dix fudged the date of a file memo, attempting to show that Premier Clark had steered clear of sensitive casino licensing issues.
 Dix took accountability for the mistake and apologized without reservation.
 Does acceptance of responsibility and then serving many faultless years of public service erase that issue?
 I think any reasonable person believes Dix earned vindication.
 Truly, if we expect prospective leaders to have lived perfect lives, we will need a backup plan because those humans don’t exist.
 By comparison, this province’s worst ever Premier has never admitted to any of his billion dollar errors or apologized for the corruption within his government.

 I think the important measure of Adrian Dix is the work he has done on the front bench of the Official Opposition.
 There has been no more effective critic in the house.
 Dix was energetic and compelling when directing attention at the ministry of children and families, that dumping ground for incompetent Liberals throughout their decade in power.
 He has performed similarly as critic defending public healthcare, a big spending system that Liberals aim to privatize, American style.

 Another thing that appeals to me about Dix is his forthright style and personal discipline.
 He can be an effective debater and has an excellent record of constituent service and a reputation for diligent work habits.
 He understands the political game better than most and will not tolerate a divided caucus as Carol James did for too long.
 The candidate’s entry into the leadership race focused on his opposition to BC Liberal policies.

-Regular readers of Northern Insights will recognize my attraction to that statement.
+Regular readers of In-Sights will recognize my attraction to that statement.
 It sets a course 180 degrees from that of Gordon Campbell, his masters and toadies.